-Cornerstone's net sales for 2011 increased 15%, or \$136.0 million, compared to the prior year.
-The sales growth is primarily attributable to strength at Cornerstone's three largest brands, Frontgate, Ballard Designs and Garnet Hill; as well as investment in catalog circulation and digital marketing.
-Digital sales grew 20% with penetration increasing 220 basis points to 59.2%.
-The average price point and the number of units shipped increased 4% and 10%, respectively.
-Catalog circulation increased 12% compared to the prior year.
+Cornerstone's net sales increased 18% in the 53-week period in 2011, or \$140.6 million, compared to the 52-week period in the prior year.
+Excluding the incremental sales from the additional week in 2011, net sales increased 16% which was primarily attributable to strength at Cornerstone's three largest brands, Frontgate, Ballard Designs and Garnet Hill; as well as investment in catalog circulation and digital marketing.
+Digital sales grew 23% in 2011 with penetration increasing 210 basis points to 60.7%, up from 58.6% in the prior year.
+The return rate decreased 30 basis points to 14.7% from 15.0%.
+Catalog circulation increased 17% in 2011 compared to the prior year.